thephez/dash-docs/_includes/devdoc/guide_block_chain.md

 the case when sending to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
-Any subsequent reference is a forbidden double spend---an attempt to spend the same satoshis twice.
+Any subsequent reference is a forbidden double spend---an attempt to spend the same duffs twice.

 Outputs are tied to [transaction identifiers (TXIDs)][/en/glossary/txid]{:#term-txid}{:.term}, which are the hashes of signed transactions.